 Place the tabletop with legs attached on top of the box frame.
 Orient the tabletop so the planks are facing inward and the bottom of the legs are closest to the bottom of the box frame.
 Push the bar up, allowing a small gap to form at the bottom where the hinges will be placed.
 Slide the 4-inch hinges in between the one-by-four of the support frame and the edge of the box frame.
 Mark the location of the holes with a pencil or pen.
 Pre-drill the holes and then attach the hinges with the screws provided.

-Step 10 Attach a Half-Turn Button for the Leg
+Step 10: Attach a Half-Turn Button for the Leg

 Once the hinges are attached, you might notice the bottom of the leg pops out a little bit and doesn't fit flush (see photo in Step 9).
 To keep the leg flush, you will need to install a half-turn button on the one-by-two of the support frame that it touches.
-Measure the middle mark on the one-by-two, pre-drill a hole, and screw in the galvanized half-turn button.
+Measure the middle mark on the 1 x 2, pre-drill a hole, and screw in the galvanized half-turn button.
 Don't tighten it all the way, so the button can move over the bottom of the leg and keep it flush with the rest of the unit.

-Step 11 Attach a Sash Lock to the Box Frame
+Step 11: Attach a Sash Lock to the Box Frame

-Step 12 Attach the L-brackets
+Step 12: Attach the L-brackets

 On the the inside of the box frame, at the top, center on either side of the opening where the 4-inch L-brackets will be attached, and mark with a pencil or pen.
 Drill the four holes (two on each bracket) with a 1/4-inch drill bit.
 Attach the 4-inch L-brackets with the 1/4-20 bolts and corresponding size wing nuts, so the wing nuts attach on the inside.
 Repeat the process on the bottom of the box frame using the smaller 2-inch L-brackets, attaching the wing nuts on the underside.
 This keeps the inside surface usable.
 You can also countersink the bolt, so it doesn't stick up at all.
 The top L-brackets hold the weight of the bar and the bottom ones just keep it sturdy.

-Step 13 Mount the Bar on an Exterior Wall
+Step 13: Mount the Bar on an Exterior Wall

 Have a helper position the Murphy bar so the base of the unit is 32 inches off the ground.
-Mount the murphy bar in your desired location, using 3-inch exterior wood screws if you have wood or vinyl siding, or 1 1/2-inch stainless steel brick screws with lead anchors, pre-drilling the holes first.
+Mount the Murphy bar in your desired location, using 3-inch exterior wood screws if you have wood or vinyl siding, or 1 ½-inch stainless steel brick screws with lead anchors, pre-drilling the holes first.

 This outdoor Murphy bar is the perfect size to prepare cocktails and drinks for an evening get-together...

-...or you can stock it with seasonings, sauces and grilling utensils as the perfect prep and serving station for an outdoor grill.
+...or you can stock it with seasonings, sauces, and grilling utensils as the perfect prep and serving station for an outdoor grill.